 Indicates that a minor solar storm is underway.
 Donโt be confused by the word โstorm.โ A solar storm is a good thing!
 Youโll likely see more than the typical green light.
 Bright red and purple lights are definite possibilities and the lights are likely to dance across the sky in all sorts of patterns.
 If you see a Kp index this high in your forecast, consider yourself lucky and pray for clear skies.

 Kp 7 to Kp 9 means that the solar storm is intense.
-People living in the UK and southern Canada are probably gonna see the northern lights.
+People living in the UK, the Netherlands and the northern United States are probably gonna see the northern lights.
 Up in Akureyri youโll get an insane light show should the weather hold out for you.
 Kp forecasts this high are rare though.
-It happens a few times every year, but donโt expect to get this lucky.
+It happens a few times every year, but donโt expect to get this lucky.ย ย ย

 Drive yourself around